zaynsafar/belnet/docs/tcp-over-quic.md

   connections.
 - Should the client require end-point verification libbelnet will provide a function that can look up the remote belnet address based on the source port of the TCP connection.
-(This is different from but analogous to a snapp doing a reverse DNS lookup on the source address to determine the remote address).
+(This is different from but analogous to a mnapp doing a reverse DNS lookup on the source address to determine the remote address).

 Note: to be externally reachable by other belnet clients, a libbelnet client would have to publish